kubewarden/helm-charts/charts/kubewarden-controller/app-readme.md

 It is powered by [WebAssembly](https://webassembly.org/), so Kubewarden policies are architecture and operating system agnostic.

-Discover many policies contributed and maintained by the community in the [Policy hub](https://hub.kubewarden.io/).
+Discover many policies contributed and maintained by the community in [ArtifactHub](https://artifacthub.io/).

 Download policies or build your own once, and run it everywhere, no matter what the system is.